NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 [user@laptop ~]$  scp userid@rocket.hpc:/path/on/Rocket/file.txt path/to/local/
 ```

-Note that everything after the `:` is relative to our home directory on the
+Note that everything after the `:` is optional.
+If you don't specify a path on the
-remote computer.
-We can leave it at that if we don't care where the file goes.
+remote computer, the file will be transferred to your home directory.

 ```bash
 [user@laptop ~]$  scp local-file.txt userid@rocket.hpc: